appsmithorg/appsmith-docs/website/docs/reference/widgets/switch-group.md

 <dd>

-This event defines the action that would be executed when the user selects or deselects multiple or single items in the switch group.
+This event defines the action that would be executed when the user selects or deselects multiple or single options in the switch group.
 It allows you to specify a list of [actions](/reference/appsmith-framework/widget-actions) that can be triggered in response to the switch state change.

 </dd>